masroore/mailcheck-php/README.md

 The PHP library that suggests a right domain when your users misspell it in an email address.
 See the original at https://github.com/mailcheck/mailcheck.

-When your user types in "user@hotnail.con", Mailcheck will suggest "user@hotmail.com".
+When your user types in "user@gmil.con", Mailcheck will suggest "user@gmail.com".

-Mailcheck will offer up suggestions for top level domains too, and suggest ".com" when a user types in "user@hotmail.cmo".
+Mailcheck will offer up suggestions for second and top level domains too.
+For example, when a user types in "user@hotmail.cmo", "hotmail.com" will be suggested.
+Similarly, if only the second level domain is misspelled, it will be corrected independently of the top level domain.

-mailcheck-php is part of the [Mailcheck family](http://getmailcheck.org), and we're always on the lookout for more ports and adaptions.
-Get in touch!

 ## Installation